Mu-Y/HG_prediction/README.md

 ## Run code

 1. Preprocess data.
 TODO

 2. Train and evaluate models.
 The multitask learning model (MT-NB-L*, MT-NB) and single-task model (NB-tsf, LSTM-cls) was controled by loss weights arguments (see `train.py`):
   - `-cat_loss_weight`: control the classification task.
-If > 0, will do classification task
+If > 0, will do classification task.
   - `-IL`, `-FIL`, `-SL`: control the time series forecastng task.
-When all three are True, will do the time series forecasting task described in the Umich paper.
+When all three are True, will do the time series forecasting task described in [N-BEATS](http://ceur-ws.org/Vol-2675/paper18.pdf).
   - `norm_mse`: Bool, control whether use the Normarlized MSE loss.
   - You may need to change `-outstr` for output model path, and `-datadir` for data path.